opensearch-project/opensearch-spark/integ-test/src/test/python/README.md

 ## Configuration

+Before running the script, ensure that the `s3://path/data/http_log/` is correctly pointing to the http_logs s3 bucket - for additional information see [data-preparation](data-preparation.md).

 Before running the script, ensure that the `OPENSEARCH_URL` environment variable is set to your OpenSearch cluster's URL.

 Example: